FlyBrainLab/FlyBrainLab/README.md

 jupyter lab
 ```

 Default port is 8888.
-Go to browser with url: `localhost:8888`.
+Go to browser with url: `localhost:8888`, and refer to [FlyBrainLab User Interface](#22flybrainlab-user-interface).

 #### Launching FlyBrainLab from Full Installation

 ```bash
 $FFBO_DIR/bin/start.sh
 ````
-where `$FFBO_DIR` is the directory you configured to install FBL.
+where `$FFBO_DIR` is the directory you configured to install FlyBrainLab in.

 Default port is 8888.
-Go to browser with url: `localhost:8888`.
+Go to browser with url: `localhost:8888`, and refer to [FlyBrainLab User Interface](#22flybrainlab-user-interface).

 #### Launching FlyBrainLab from FlyBrainLab Docker Image